ERN BOND patient representative – ePAGs

-European Patient Advocacy Groups (ePAGs) bring together rare disease patient advocates who are actively involved in the work of the European Reference Networks.
+European Patient Advocacy Groups (ePAGs) bring together patient representatives who collaborate and actively participate in the work of the European Reference Networks (ERNs).

-ePAG advocates represent the interests of the wider patient community to ensure that the needs of people living with a rare disease are included in the strategic and operational delivery of the networks.
+Within ERN BOND, ePAG representatives speak on behalf of the wider rare bone disease community, ensuring that the needs and priorities of people living with rare bone diseases are reflected in the network’s strategic and operational work.

-Patient representatives participate in all BOND governance bodies, bringing their perspective on the organisation and management of the network, specifically to:
+Patient representatives participate in all ERN BOND governance bodies, providing insight into the organisation and management of the network.

-• ensure and promote that clinical care is patient-centred and respects patients’ rights and choices
+• ensuring that clinical care recommendations are patient-centred and respect patients’ rights and choices;

-• contribute to the development of patient information, policy, good practice, care pathways and guidelines
+• contributing to patient information, policy development, good practice, care pathways, and guidelines:

 ERN BOND patient representatives